Jungian Psychology Space

 Both mother figures split off the part that is offensive to them – the maturation process into an embodied and powerful woman – and abandon this part to the forest or psychic wilderness.

-In the second part of this article I will discuss some dynamics of codependent and narcissistic relationships, as well as the problem of falling into the trap of carrying someone else’s shadow.
+The second article of this series discusses some dynamics of codependent and narcissistic relationships, as well as the problem of falling into the trap of carrying someone else’s shadow.

 Article 2/3 Article 3/3